mend/renovate-ce-ee/docs/rbac.md

 ### Other token types

-It might be possible to use other token types (such as OAuth App tokens) but it is not tested (and therefore unsupported).
+It might be possible to use other token types (such as OAuth App tokens) but these are not tested and therefore unsupported.

 ### Permissions matrix

-Given a user's level of access to the repository and the organisation, we take the **highest** possible permission as **??**.
+Given a user's level of access to the repository and the organisation, we take the **highest** possible permission as the access level for the operation.

-Note that this is not based on the token **??** ????

 |  Resource | SCM Access Level | Mend Renovate RBAC access level |
 |  -- | -- | - |